LeToNode/Play2.0-CN-doc/gettingStarted/Installing.md

 Once in the sbt console, run `build-repository` to compile and build everything.
 It will also create the local ivy repository containing every needed dependencies.

+> Note that you don't need to install your own sbt version.
+Play 2.0 embed its own version of sbt (currently using sbt 0.11.0).

-If you want to make change to the code you can use `compile` and `publish-local` to rebuild the framework.
+If you want to make changes to the code you can use `compile` and `publish-local` to rebuild the framework.